 This table is a general summary of the travel money products in the market.
 Features and benefits can vary between cards.

-On his last trip to South Korea, Peter visited Seoul for one week before heading to Hong Kong.
+On his last trip to South Korea, Peter visited Seoul for 1 week before heading to Hong Kong.
 While in Seoul, he took a flight from Gimpo International Airport (Western Seoul) to Jeju Island so he could see the Seongsan Sunrise Peak, one of the 7 New Wonders of Nature.
-Where could you use your cards?
-What about using ATMs?
-What travel money tips do you have for South Korea?

 Peter says card acceptance was much the same as at home.
 He says he can remember using his card in convenience stores, supermarkets, restaurants, hotels, train stations and even vending machines.

-As he didn’t couldn’t find any ATMs on Jeju Island, which he says was mainly cash only, he withdrew a large sum in Seoul before he left (₩300,000 KRW).
+As he couldn't find any ATMs on Jeju Island, which he says was mainly cash only, he withdrew a large sum in Seoul before he left (KRW₩300,000).

 Peter says that if he didn't have his travel debit card, he would have purchased a Korean T Money Card.
 The T Money Card can be used to pay for goods and services at most Korean merchants.
 What's more, Peter says you can get a discount when you use the T Money Card to pay for public transport.

-There are no restrictions to the amount of foreign currency you can bring to Korea.
-But you must make a customs declaration if you’re bringing more than the equivalent of $10,000 USD cash.
-Cash includes bank notes and traveller’s cheques.
+There are no restrictions on the amount of foreign currency you can bring to Korea.
+But you must make a customs declaration if you’re bringing more than the equivalent of US$10,000 cash.
+Cash includes banknotes and traveller’s cheques.
 You can bring up to 8,000,000 Korean won from the UK.
 This is approximately £5,000.